12 Scenic Hikes Within 30 Minutes of the Notch Hostel

 Length: 1.2 miles round trip Duration: 30-50 minutes round trip Elevation gain: 100 ft.
 Location: Sabbaday Falls Picnic Area on Kancamagus Highway Driving distance from Notch Hostel: 32 min; 21.5 miles

-This unique and scenic waterfall is part of the Sabbaday Brook Trail (which extends to the Tripyramids, three of New Hampshire’s 4,000-foot peaks, for a longer, more strenuous hike).
+This unique and scenic waterfall is part of the Sabbaday Brook Trail (which extends to the Tripyramids, including two of New Hampshire’s 4,000-foot peaks, for a longer, more strenuous hike).
 The path to and over part of Sabbaday Falls is a gentle stroll and handicap accessible.

 Have you done these?
 Check out these other easy hikes:

 Three Ponds Loop off Stinson Lake Road (5.3 miles, 600 ft. elevation gain, about 3 hours)

 Arethusa Falls off 302 (3.0 miles, 950 ft. elevation gain, about 2 hours)

 The Flume Gorge off 93 at Flume Visitor Center–costs money (2 mile loop)

 East Pond Loop off Tripoli Road (5.0 miles, 1,000 ft. elevation gain, about 3 hours)